w3c/Micropub/implementation-reports/screech.md

       * id3-track (track number)

 ## Other Notes

-micropub.rocks test for file uploads expect `photo`, but screech supports `audio`.
-Therefore, I would say that Screech passes "300: Creates posts including a file by sending the request as `multipart/form-data` to the Micropub endpoint.", but cannot verify this with the micropub.rocks tests

 Media endpoint query is supported but media endpoint uploads are not yet implemented.